 Endangers or may endanger the health, comfort, or safety of any reasonable person; or

 Causes unreasonable injury or damage to property; or

 Could cause annoyance or discomfort in the area of the emission.

 Under the nuisance ordinance, any person owning, leasing, occupying and/or having charge or possession of any premises or land in Davis may be held responsible for correcting the nuisance.
 In addition, if they fail to correct the problem, all of the persons allowing the nuisance to continue are subject to administrative fines, and/or criminal fines, and/or civil remedy.

 If you have a neighbor that produces visible smoke caused by indoor burning, you should first attempt to address the issue with your neighbor personally.
 This conversation should be polite, even friendly.
 It can begin with a statement like, “I’m not sure you’re aware…” The person creating the harmful smoke may not recognize that the smoke they produce penetrates your house or causes you harm.
 Briefly explain the smoke issue, and ask the neighbor to refrain from producing harmful smoke.

 You should be aware that not all neighbors are going to respond to your request.
 If nuisance neighbors don’t change their behavior, you have options.
 As previously stated, the City of Davis does have a nuisance ordinance that prohibits nuisance wood burning and it is enforced by the Davis Police Department, through Code Enforcement.
-If the smoke or wood burning is creating a nuisance, you can file a complaint by calling the Code Enforcement Officer at (530) 747-5446.
-Please call when the smoke is occurring, so the violation can be witnessed by our Code Enforcement Officer.

 For a first reported violation, a Notice of Violation will be issued, which notifies the offender of the ordinance and the need to abate the nuisance.
 Assuming no further complaints are received, no further action will be taken.